pgsleepy/ultimatexr.io-1/content/docs/multiplayer/technical-overview.md

 ![](/docs/multiplayer/media/technical-overview/Connectors.png)

-For each networking system, there are always 2 components that form the connector:
+For each networking system, there are always 2 key components that form the connector:
 1) The **network implementation**, deriving from `UxrNetworkImplementation`.
 For example `UxrFishNetNetwork` or `UxrUnityNetCodeNetwork`.
 This component is added by the `UxrNetworkManager` to the same GameObject and is responsible for creating all the other necessary components to enable networking support for the selected networking system SDK, such as:
    - The network avatar, described below.
    - Networking system SDK components: These are added to both the scene and the avatar prefab, including specific networking elements like the network manager, NetworkObject components, and NetworkTransform components.